 All adults working with or on behalf of pupils have a responsibility to safeguard and promote their welfare.
+Early information sharing is key to promoting a child's welfare.
 This includes a responsibility to be alert to possible abuse and to record and report concerns to the Designated Safeguarding Lead.
 The name of the Designated Safeguarding Lead and Deputy Designated Safeguarding Leads for the current year are listed at 'Named Staff & Contacts' section.
-All staff must:
+The identity of the safeguarding team must be easily identified in each school, adding we are part of 'encompass' sharing information.
+Lead DSLs and Head Teachers have a moral duty to act to protect children in their care.